jerryzhangdev/hydrogen-developer-docs/docs/source/websocket.rst

 WEBSOCKET
 =========

-Hydrogen Websocket is used for developers to create application for realtime message use, for example global chat.
+Hydrogen Websocket is used for developers to create application for realtime Hydrogen Data.
+The following data type will be sent when you create an connection to our websocket

+globalchat - Emitted when someone sent something in global chat

 **Request URL**